drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_03-Dominance.md

 ### Example

-Les us try to predict rational behaviour in the following game using iterated elimination of dominated strategies:
+Let us try to predict rational behaviour in the following game using iterated elimination of dominated strategies:

 $$\begin{pmatrix}
 (1,0)&(1,2)&(0,1)\\